Skip to content

 Can the sunk cost fallacy affect everyday spending decisions?

-Absolutely — it shows up in things like finishing a subscription that is no longer used, completing a home renovation that has gone over budget, or sitting through a film that is not being enjoyed simply because a ticket was purchased.
+Yes — it shows up in things like finishing a subscription that is no longer used, completing a home renovation that has gone over budget, or sitting through a film that is not being enjoyed simply because a ticket was purchased.
 These situations all share the same pattern: past spending influencing a present decision in ways that may not actually provide benefit.
-This calculator can help illustrate what the cumulative cost of continuing might look like.
+This calculator illustrates what the cumulative cost of continuing might look like.

 What is opportunity cost and how does it relate to sunk costs?